The Art & Science of Tuning

 Guus van den Braak makes it look easy because he is a very experienced expert.
 He has tuned professionally thousands of pianos since 1970.
 Most people grossly underestimate how skillful and amazingly complex it is.
 Very few people can do the work.
 It requires very careful listening and intense concentration.
 Making extremely fine adjustments to string tension by turning very tightly fitted tuning-pins ever so minuscule is physically very strenuous, and extremely skillful work.
 It takes about 8 to 10 kg/force to turn a tuning-pin, and there are some 225 strings and tuning-pins.
 The tuner leans, bends and twists over the piano to reach the tuning-pins whilst making extremely fine turning adjustments to the pins and playing the keys at the same time.
 Just think about how his head, back, neck and shoulders would feel after standing bent and twisted in one spot, "arm wrestling" for about 1½ hours, and intensely listening to sound.
 Piano tuners well and truly earn their money.
 The tuner compares one pitch to another and adjusts the tension of strings so they sound pleasant when played in combinations.
 Pitches of nearly coincident frequencies produce beats or pulsations in the loudness of the tone.
 When comparing pitches, you listen for beats, and depending on the interval, you either eliminate them or adjust their speed.

 But there is much more to the art of tuning a piano than meets the average eye, and ear.
 It is not something you learn and master in a few weeks or even a few years.
 Most people grossly underestimate how intense the training is and how difficult it is to become a highly skilled tuner/technician.
 To be successful, you would really want to do this, be very patient and determined.
 Just as one does not become a highly competent pianist in one year of training, neither does one become a competent all-round tuner/technician in that time frame.
 It takes many more years to further develop one's skills and knowledge.
-Just as a person needs to invest many thousand of dollars in a good quality instrument and education to become a professional pianist, a similar investment in training and tools needs to be made to become a professional piano tuner and technician who is capable of not only tuning a piano properly, but who is also able to rebuild a piano and make the instrument mechanically perform at its optimum.
+Just as a person needs to invest many thousand of dollars in a good quality instrument and education to become a professional pianist, a similar investment in training and tools needs to be made to become a professional piano tuner and technician who is capable of not only tuning a piano properly, but who is also able to rebuild a piano and make the instrument sound, and mechanically perform at its optimum.
 One would need to be a good multi-skilled wood and metal worker, have excellent hearing, have fine motor skills, continue to study, practice every day, and be coached by a good tuner/ technician for many years.

 A vibrating string subdivides itself into many simultaneously vibrating segments.
 Each segment produces an audible pitch of its own, called an overtone or partial.
 Piano tuners talk about partials, not overtones.
 When we play a chord with other strings, we want not only the fundamentals to match up but also the partials.